-Mount Hope Cemetery Trail is a 2.4 mile moderately trafficked loop trail located near Rochester, NY that features beautiful wild flowers and is rated as moderate.
+Mount Hope Cemetery Trail is a 2.4 mile moderately trafficked loop trail located near Rochester, New York that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from April until October.

 Set in a picturesque landscape shaped by retreating glaciers, the cemetery features more than 80 mausoleums, soaring Egyptian obelisks, winged angels of mercy, a Florentine cast-iron fountain, two stone chapels in Gothic Revival style, a Moorish gazebo, and infinitely varied tombstones.

 I'm pretty partial to this one since I grew up in the neighborhood and came here a lot growing up but it's nice for a walk.
 I would definitely say don't run it because you could trip over a small headstone or grave marker and wreck your day not to mention if there are people there grieving, the last thing they want is you running them over.